As social media platforms have expanded, youth, in particular, seem to be less happy.

 It may also seem as if everyone else on Instagram, Snapchat, and Facebook is having a great time, but not you.

 In addition, many studies have researched the connection between loneliness and social media platforms.
-According to the study titled “Smartphone use undercuts enjoyment of face-to-face social interactions,” the more time we spend scrolling our smartphones, the less time we spend on family and friends’ activities.
+According to the study titled “Smartphone use undercuts enjoyment of face-to-face social interactions,” the more time we spend scrolling our smartphones, the less time we spend on offline social connections.

 The University of Pennsylvania also conducted a study named “No More FOMO: Limiting Social Media Decreases Loneliness and Depression.”
 The research shows that limiting social media use to 30 minutes per day led to significant reductions in loneliness and depression.
 Participants in the study reported feeling less fear of missing out when they limited their time spent on Facebook, Instagram, and Snapchat and felt happier and less anxious.